app-icon

 7. Ronaldinho (1998–2015)

 Embodying the Joga Bonito spirit, the winger experienced the highest of highs as a player and some very low lows in his personal life.
 Despite this, the world will forever remember Dinho as the man who’d dance with the ball at his feet and make a mockery out of defenders at the highest levels of the game.
-With Brazil, he lifted the FIFA World Cup in 2002 and played a key role.
+With Brazil, he lifted the 2002 FIFA World Cup and estabhlished name as one of the best dribblers of all time.

 Ronaldinho Career Stats